bethcha/newsoverview/README.md

 4. Give it a go!

-Lets find the top news stories happening in the UK:
+Let's find the top news stories happening in the UK:

 ```python
 news = EnglishWorldNews()  # assigning the EnglishWorldNews class to the variable 'news'